 Vallejo, Cal.
 Chas.
 McMillan, (n. d.).
 Ca 1890s.
 Image shows a mustashioed, albeit otherwise unidentified, man, in his sailor garb, hands at hips, standing on what appears to be a battleship deck [but is actually a staged background].
 Photograph: 5-1/2" x 3-7/8".
 Mount: 7-7/16" x 5-1/4", with photographer imprint at the base.
+Now housed in a clear archival mylar sleeve.
 Mount with minor edgewear, slight bump to lower right corner.
 Mounting (?) hole, pin size, in upper left corner, which has a small abrasion to verso.
 Photograph clear & sharp.
 VG - VG+.
 Item #43758

 The town of Vallejo is home to the [former] Mare Island Naval Shipyard, beginning shipbuilding operations in 1854.
 As such, it comes as no surprise that a Vallejo photographic firm would offer their services to the many men who were stationed at this important west coast Naval facility.